 Recycling seems to be the only effective solution in this case, but for that, you need to be aware of the kind of recyclable waste produced by your salon.

-In NATULIQUE’s home country Denmark, cardboard, paper, glass, and food waste is sorted, in order to get the best out of recycling.
-By following this lead, we created a guide for effective recycling, so keep on reading to find out how to create a recycling system in your own salon!
+In NATULIQUE’s home country, Denmark, cardboard, paper, glass, and food waste is sorted in order to get the best out of recycling.
+By following this lead, we created a guide for effective recycling.
+Keep on reading to find out how to create a recycling system in your own salon and thereby improve your salon’s ecological footprint!

-Some NGOs are collecting human hair in order to absorb the oil from oceans.
-We wrote about hair waste here if you want to know more.
+Some NGOs collect human hair in order to absorb the oil from oceans.

-Moreover, human hair can be successfully reused as compost, just like any other organic waste!
+Moreover, human hair can be successfully reused as compost – just like any other organic waste!
 So why not recycle it accordingly?
+Click here to learn more about hair waste.

 After being disposed in a special bin, it can be redirected to the farms and, given its organic origin, it can be used to add nutrients to the soil – quite an important role for our cut hair, right?

-Just place a compost bin especially for hair waste and then take it to a center in your area which is supporting this sort of action.
+Just place a compost bin especially for hair waste and then take it to a center in your area which supports this sort of action.

 If you are used to mixing trash together in the same place in your salon, now it’s time to stop!
 It will end up reaching our landfills, drowning our oceans and dramatically pollute the environment.